Abraham's Valley: Production

 Abraham's Valley was filmed in 1.66:1 on 35 mm film by cinematographer Mário Barroso.

 Release

-A restoration of the "Director's cut" cut (203 minutes version), ordered by the Cinemateca Portuguesa, had its world premiere once again at the Directors' Fortnight section of 2023 Cannes Film Festival.
+A restoration of the "Director's cut" (203 minutes version), ordered by the Cinemateca Portuguesa, had its world premiere once again at the Directors' Fortnight section of 2023 Cannes Film Festival.
 Leonor Silveira was also the face of that year section's poster.

 It was re-released in Portuguese theaters on 2 April 2025 by Nitrato Filmes.

 Reception

 Accolades and screenings

 It won the Critics Award at the 1993 São Paulo International Film Festival and the Best Artistic Contribution Award at the 1993 Tokyo International Film Festival.
 It was screened at the 2023 Cannes Film Festival for the film's 30th anniversary.